wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

+= 4.0.7 =
+- The cart stylesheet file now uses the 'wp_enqueue_scripts' hook
+- Added a new shortcode parameter (thumb_target) which can be used to specify a target URL for the product thumbnail image
+- Coupons codes are now case-insensitive.
+- Updated the Italian language file.

 = 4.0.6 =
 - Added an email tag to include the coupon code used in the notification email.